 The first book on our list of the Best Personal Finance Books, How I Invest My Money is a book about how the authors invest their money and why they choose to put it in certain places.
 This book is mostly targeted toward the millennial financial generation.

-The third section discusses certain types of asset classes, such as stocks and bonds.
+The third section delves into various asset classes, including stocks and bonds.

-The fourth section talks about what they call “The Rule of 22 and 28”.
+The fourth section introduces the concept of “The Rule of 22 and 28”.

 Best Personal Finance Books Key Takeaways | How I Invest My Money